chadrik/python-type-checking/docs/background.rst

 is pretty unreliable.
-To improve the situation, some IDEs like PyCharm have proposed `their own convention <https://www.jetbrains.com/help/pycharm/2016.1/type-hinting-in-pycharm.html>`__ which is a step forward, but do you really want to make your modules IDE-specific?
+To improve the situation, some IDEs like PyCharm have proposed `their own convention <https://www.jetbrains.com/help/pycharm/2016.1/type-hinting-in-pycharm.html>`__ which is a step forward, but this requires tying your code to a specific IDE.

 Enter PEP 484
 -------------